armory/docs/content/en/docs/installation/deployment-reg.md

 ---
 title: Deployment Registration
-description: Registering your deployment is the final step to installing and configuring Armory Enterprise.
+description: Register your Armory Enterprise deployment so that it can communicate with Armory services.
 exclude_search: true
 toc_hide: true
 ---